Shushishtok/AtS-my-first-mod/Getting Started.md

 The last example of this guide is going to be a somewhat complex perk to create, but it also really emphasizes how powerful and robust is the effect system set up by Eremite.

 We are going to make an effect named `Bonding Season`.
-Its definition is somewhat simple: each time the season changes (hook), we gain 5 Global Resolve which lasts for 120 seconds.
+Its definition is somewhat simple: each time the season changes, we gain 5 Global Resolve which lasts for 120 seconds.

 So what makes it complex?
 Think of the previous Hooked Effects that we made before.
 Those had hooks that, when triggered, gave a permanent bonus that lasts for the entire game.
 However, this time we want the bonus to be timed and remove itself after 120 in-game seconds.